 '''

 IceReadSimpleMessage(ice_conn, <C_data_type>, pmsg)

 IceConn ice_conn;

 <C_data_type> pmsg;

-'''
+ice_conn A valid ICE connection object.

 <C_data_type> The actual C data type of the message header.

-pmsg
+'''

-This pointer is set to the message header.
+pmsg This pointer is set to the message header.

 IceReadSimpleMessage is used for messages that are identical in size to the 8-byte ICE header, but use the spare 2 bytes in the header to encode additional data.
 Note that the ICE library always reads in these first 8 bytes, so it can obtain the major opcode of the message.
 IceReadSimpleMessage simply returns a pointer to these 8 bytes; it does not actually read any data into the input buffer.